-Retrospectives (also known as "post-project meetings" and project retrospectives) are often held at the end of a project or an iteration, at a release milestone, or can be held when needed.
+Retrospectives are often held at the end of a project or an iteration, at a release milestone, or can be held when needed.
 The timing and organization of the retrospectives depend on the particular SDLC model being followed.
 In these meetings the participants (not only testers, but also e.g., developers, architects, product owner, business analysts) discuss:

-What was successful, and should be retained?

-- What was not successful and could be improved? - How to incorporate the improvements and retain the successes in the future?
+- What was successful, and should be retained? - What was not successful and could be improved? - How to incorporate the improvements and retain the successes in the future?

 The results should be recorded and are normally part of the test completion report (see section 5.3.2).
-Retrospectives are critical for the successful implementation of continuous improvement and it is important that any recommended improvements are followed up.
+Retrospectives are critical for the successful implementation of continuous improvement, and it is important that any recommended improvements are followed up.